 "Let food be thy medicine and medicine be thy food," is a quote made famous by Hippocrates, otherwise known as the father of medicine, in 400 B.C.
 Many of us have heard it, but who really stands by it?
-Nowadays, we're told that food is fuel and we worry about the calories consumed and the proportions of our macros (if you're into that kinda thing).
+Nowadays, we're told that food is fuel and many of us worry about the calories consumed and the proportions of our macros (if you're into that kinda thing).
 But now there's an expanding field of research into nutrigenomics, which looks at how food can have an effect on the expression of our genes.

 Why plant-based?
 Because it doesn't restrict any food groups besides those that are processed.
-Essentially it's very much how our ancestors would have eaten— mostly fruits, vegetables, nuts and seeds paired with the occasional fish, meat and eggs.
+Essentially, it's very much how our ancestors would have eaten— mostly fruits, vegetables, nuts and seeds paired with the occasional fish, meat and eggs.
 In addition to eating a generally healthy diet, you can start to incorporate other foods that target inflammation, blood sugar levels, act like medicine and even aid your body in absorbing nutrients.

 Foods That Fight Inflammation

 "Ensuring your gut is in good health is a really good place to start, as an imbalance of bacteria can contribute to inflammation in the body.
 Fermented foods are hugely beneficial, but they're not always easy to find on the go.
 Keeping to a fibre-rich diet will help hugely too, including vegetables, a balance of fruit and ample low-GI carbohydrates," explains Louise Parker, author of The Louise Parker Method.

 "Flaxseed is a fantastic fibre source that fights inflammation, and in fact, the inclusion of many foods such as healthy fats, protein and omega-3 foods can be just as beneficial in fighting inflammation as adding particular foods," Parker adds.
 "Some foods to add to your diet long-term would be ginger and turmeric."